innovara/invert-colors/README.md

  ```

 Where:
- - c inverts all colors
+ - -c inverts all the colors
- - r inverts the red channel
+ - -r inverts the red channel
- - g inverts the green channel
+ - -g inverts the green channel
- - b inverst the blue channel
+ - -b inverts the blue channel

-If you want information displayed on screen and logged to a log file use -l.
+The optional switch -l displays some logs on screen which are also saved to a file.

 invert-colors.py will create a new file.
 If the inverted file already exists, it will ask for confirmation before it overwrites it.